 O ye chosen of God and His trusted ones!
 Kings are the manifestors of God's power and the source of His majesty and affluence.
 Pray ye on their behalf.
 The government of the earth hath been vouchsafed unto them.But the hearts of men He decreed unto Himself.
 He forbade conflict and strife -- a rigid prohibition in the Book.
 This is a Decree of God in this most great Manifestion; and God hath preserved it from annulment and clothed it with the broidered garment of confirmation.
 Verily, He is the All-Knowing, the All-Wise!

-It is incumbent upon everyone to aid those daysprings of authority and sources of command who are adorned with the ornament of equity and justice.
-Blessed are the rulers and learned among the people of Baha.
-They are my trustees among My servants and the manifestations of My commandments amidst My people.
-Upon them rest my glory, My blessings and My grace which have pervaded the world of being.
-In this connection the utterances revealed in the Kitab-i-Aqdas are such that from the horizon of their words the light of divine grace shineth luminous and resplendant.
+It is incumbent upon everyone to aid those daysprings of authority and sources of command who are adorned with the raiment of equity and justice.
+Blessed are the rulers and learned in el-Baha!
+They verily are My trustees amongst My servants and the manifestations of My commandments amidst My people.
+Upon them rest My glory, My blessings and My grace which have pervaded the world of being.
+In this connection the utterances revealed in the Kitab-i-Aqdas (the Most Holy Book) are such that from the horizon of their words the light of divine grace shineth luminous and resplendant.

 O My Branches!
 A mighty power and supreme potency is hidden and concealed in the world being.
 Focus your gaze upon it and upon the direction of its unity, not upon the differences which are apparent therein.

 The Test of God is this: God's Will and Testament enjoins upon the branches, the twigs, and the kinsfolk, one and all, to gaze upon the most great Branch.
 Consider what We have revealed in My Book of Aqdas, to wit: